flamedfury/flamedfury.com/src/recordshelf.md

 - [Miley](https://miley.flamedfury.com)

-### Check out my recently played tracks
+## What am I listening to?

 It's not often that I'm not listening to music while out and about, walking the dogs or doing chores around the house.

-Here's a list of tracks I've had playing.
+### Recent tracks

+Check out my recently played tracks that I've been listening to:

 {% include "partials/_recentlyplayed.njk" %}

+### Top albums

+These are the top albums as of {% currentDate %}